Bartletts Ferry Fishing Report – July 2008

 GON Staff | June 24, 2008

-Bartletts Ferry: Level: Full pool.
-Temp: 80 to 85 degrees.
-Clarity: A little color.
+Bartletts Ferry: Level: Down 0.3 below full pool.
+Temp: Approaching 90 degrees.
+Clarity: Clear.

 Other Articles You Might Enjoy